 If you just collect emails without sustaining any communication with your subscribers, they will forget about your newsletter very quickly.
 They are surprised to receive anything from you after such a long time.
 They simply don’t remember you or your company.
 It is important to keep your subscribers engaged.
 Don’t forget about them and they won't forget about you.
 The newsletter might become the most important marketing tool you use.

 Story number 3

-Our business wasn’t doing very well lately.
+It was because our business wasn’t doing very well lately.
 I was working so hard to get it right that it almost made me cry.
 We upgraded our sales team tools and provided them with data to fill the sales funnel.
 It was doing okay but needed some time to bring the first profits.

-The very moment I entered the office, I could feel something was not right.
+However, the very moment I entered the office, I could feel something was not right.
 It was far too quiet and everyone seemed very serious and also a bit scared.
 A moment later, I found out that there were two official inspectors doing a random audit in our company.
 They were in the sales team room at that moment.
 I stopped to talk to David: